A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

-NR $N_q'$ (differentiated in this section from ER with a prime) is well fit by a power law across $>$3 orders~of~magnitude in $E$ (Fig.~5 in~\cite{instruments5010013}).
-This is a simplification of~the Lindhard approach to modeling the reduced quanta compared with ER, but also allows for departures from Lindhard at higher $E$s, lowering $N_q'(E)$'s slope in log space with respect to Lindhard.
-Fewer equations and parameters are involved compared to Lindhard, which is a combination of multiple power laws inside of a rational function~\cite{Lindhard_1963}: see Eqn.~8 in \cite{instruments5010013}.
-NEST instead uses:
+NR $N_q'$ (differentiated in this section from ER with a prime) is well fit by a power law across $>$3 orders of magnitude in $E$ (Fig.~5 within \cite{instruments5010013}).
+This is a simplification of the Lindhard approach to modeling the reduced quanta compared with ER, but also allows for departures from Lindhard at higher $E$s, lowering $N_q'(E)$'s rate of change with respect to Lindhard.
+Fewer equations and parameters are involved compared to Lindhard, which is a combination of multiple power laws inside of a rational function~\cite{Lindhard_1963}: see Eqn.~8 in \cite{instruments5010013}, where more justification is provided.
+NEST uses that simpler formula, repeated here:

-The uncertainties here are $>$10x those reported recently for the same fit, as only statistical error was included in Eqn.~6 of \cite{instruments5010013}.
+The uncertainties here are $>10\times$ those reported recently for the same fit, as only statistical error was included in Eqn.~6 of \cite{instruments5010013}.
 Here, systematic uncertainties in S1 detection efficiency and S2 gain (including $e^-$ extraction efficiency) are included.
-They can be found in the individual references in the Figure~\ref{Fig3} caption.
-Individual power laws were found for each data set prior to an error-weighted combination, so that a data set with more points was not over-weighted.
-Equation (10) was also cross-checked with the $L_y'$ and $Q_y'$ individually extracted from data as displayed in Figure~\ref{Fig3}, and raw S2 vs.~S1 band data.
+They can be found inside the individual references in the Figure~\ref{Fig3} caption.
+Individual power laws were found for each data set prior to the error-weighted combination, so that a data set with more points was not overly weighted.
+Equation~\ref{eqn:9} was also cross-checked with the $L_y'$ and $Q_y'$ individually extracted from data as displayed in Figure~\ref{Fig3}, and the raw S1 and S2 data of continuous energy spectrum sources.